 The fewest steps were counted in the USA (4,774 steps), India (4,297 steps), and Indonesia (3,513 steps).

 According to the researchers' results, the amount of steps correlates with a person's BMI (body mass index), and the level of obesity within a population.

-Read my article How to stay fit while traveling - for tips on how to integrate walking into your nomadic daily life.
+Read my article 10 tips on how to stay fit - for tips on how to integrate walking into your nomadic daily life.

 - Regulates high blood pressure [Rieck, 2020]

 - Reduces risks of breast cancer [Harvard, 2021]